-There are TVs located in the converted patient lounge and inside patient rooms.
+There are TVs located in the patient lounge.

 COMMENTS, COMPLIMENTS AND COMPLAINTS

 We want to ensure that we deliver our services so that you feel very satisfied with the care and attention that you receive whilst visiting TCI Hospital.

 We welcome your feedback and would like you to tell us if the care received can be improved.
 This will help us to learn lessons and do things differently.